Skip to Main Content

 Frequently asked questions

-• It depends on the state of your business, the lender you pick and the type of equipment you need.
-If you exceed the minimum requirements set by your lender, you’ll have a higher chance of approval, especially since the equipment itself secures the loan.
+• Equipment loans tend to be easier to get than other types of business loans.
+Many lenders offer relaxed qualifications since the equipment itself secures the loan with collateral.
+If you exceed the minimum requirements set by your lender, you’ll have a higher chance of approval.
 However, this is not a guarantee, as there are many factors that go into getting a business loan.

 • Business equipment includes any asset you use for your business, such as company vehicles, machinery, computers and furniture.